TheSpaceDevs/Tutorials/faqs/faq_TSD.md

 > ### What is *The Space Devs* (TSD)?

-*The Space Devs* (TSD) is a group of space enthusiast developers and librarians working on APIs to improve public knowledge and accessibility of spaceflight information.
+*The Space Devs* (TSD) is a [nonprofit](https://en.wikipedia.org/wiki/Nonprofit_organization_laws_by_jurisdiction#France) managed by a group of space enthusiast developers and librarians working on APIs to improve public knowledge and accessibility of spaceflight information.
 It was created in 2020 by core staff members of Space Launch Now, the Spaceflight News API and the original Launch Library API with the following objectives:

 - Maintain and promote the Launch Library 2 and Spaceflight News APIs.
 - Integrate with third-party APIs and services ([TSD partners](#partners)).